br-amaral/MigratorySensitivity_ShinyApp/README.md

    - **MidGreenup-2020-08-06-forest.rds** - green-up data data.frame to create green-up maps
    - **mrg2_xi_PC.rds** - species migratory traits data.frame
    - **species_Grid.RData** - hexagon grid for each species for their distribution range
-- **images/** - folder with plots of vegetation green up for all years, and plots of bird arrival for all combinations of species, year, model type and range.
+- **images/** (ignored) - folder with plots of vegetation green-up for all years, and plots of bird arrival for all combinations of species, year, model type and range.
 - **Create_Maps/** - code to create maps displayed in app
-	- **Generate_mapPNGgreen.R** - script to create plots for vegetation green up in different years (output is in ‘MigSen_app/images’)
+	- **Generate_mapPNGgreen.R** - script to create plots for vegetation green-up in different years (output is in ‘MigSen_app/images’)
 	- **Generate_mapPNGranges.R** - script to create plots for bird arrival for different species, years, models and range (output is in ‘MigSen_app>Images’)